 We reported difference in decision thresholds between self-guided vs cue-guided exploration (Figure 11, 12).

-We hope that the new figures, and re-write of the results clarify the conclusions, and make the caveats and limitations of the study more explicit - The description of the tasks is very poorly written.
+We hope that the new figures, and re-write of the results clarify the conclusions, and make the caveats and limitations of the study more explicit. - The description of the tasks is very poorly written.
 I did not understand the task as described in the experimental methods on my initial readthru and was only able to make sense of it as I read through the paper and kept coming to "wait, that doesn't work unless they did…" "oh, I see, yes, OK, they did."
 All of the factors do seem to be in the methods, but it was very hard to understand on a first read through.

 We apologize for the confusions, which likely to have subtended some of the comments above.
 We have added a paragraph on a high-level description of the task before diving into the details in the methods section.
 We also have edited multiple sections of the manuscript to clarify. we hope this has improved the readability of our methods section.